 Jeff is a science fiction and fantasy writer from the Maryland who has produced a great many stories, and even managed to get some published.
-His work appears in Escape Pod, Daily Science Fiction, Apparition Literary Magazine, Andromeda Spaceways magazine, and the upcoming Common Bonds Anthology of speculative aromantic fiction.
+His work appears in Clarkesworld, Escape Pod, Daily Science Fiction, Apparition Literary Magazine, Andromeda Spaceways magazine, and the Common Bonds Anthology of speculative aromantic fiction.

 Jeff works for Johns Hopkins University Applied Physics Lab, home of New Horizons, Parker Solar Probe, and the DART mission of revenge against those damned killer asteroids.
 He’s a graduate of Viable Paradise writers forum, as well as the Stonecoast writers’ conference, and holds a Bachelor of Science degree in Simulation and Digital Entertainment from the University of Baltimore.

 About Trollbreath: Trollbreath started as a creative endeavor wrapped around the design of DnD supplements, mostly character sheets and game modules.
-At the time – the late 1980’s – I was heavily involved with an RPG group and wanted to replace some of the documents provided by the company for players to use.
+I wanted to replace some of the documents provided by the company for players to use.
 Trollbreath became the fictional name of the character who was doing the design work, a depressed troll artist with severe halitosis.
 Over the years it’s served as a place for my creative outlets, whether blogging, game design, or writing and I keep paying for the domain name out of sheer cussedness.